A classic prawn pasta recipe gets a dramatic makeover with squid ink spaghetti and the introduction of the mild anise flavour of fennel.

 This dish tastes every bit as good as it looks and the earthy ozone hints of the black pasta shine through the simple classic flavours.

-Squid Ink Spaghetti with Shrimp.
+Squid Ink Pasta with Shrimp

 Spaghetti with shrimp or prawns is a really classic combination and whilst this recipe may look different it does not stray far from classic combinations.

-Other than that we have chilli, lemon and garlic, really simple and traditional flavours, in fact, flavours also used in my prawn and pea pasta recipe.
+Other than that we have chilli, lemon and garlic, really simple and traditional flavours, in fact, flavours are also used in my prawn and pea pasta recipe.

 The elephant in the room is that dramatic black pasta!
 The name gives away its source, it is pasta made with squid ink, genius hey?